marco-zani/UniNotes/fog&cloud/fogObs/4-Cloud Networking.md

 - **Flow control**

 ## Topology

+> [!info]+ Definitions
+> - Diameter: max number of hops between nodes
+> - Bisection bandwidth: The bandwidth between two separated sections of the network
+> - Full bisection bandwidth: Half nodes can simultaneously communicate with the other half
+> - Over-subscription: Provision less than full bandwidth for lower infrastructure cost
+> - Blocking network: If it's not possible to connect any node at any time

 It defines the average distance between nodes (or **network diameter**).
 The basic types are bus, hypercube, 2D mesh and 2D torus.
 All these networks are deprecated thanks to **switched networks** in an **Omega structure**

 In a datacenter, **servers must be** more **uniform** as possible for easier management.
 This is called **location transparency**.